 Clark County most recently updated code and manuals in 2015.
 The update was a two-year effort and included numerous stakeholders.
 The current Clark County Stormwater Manual 2021 becomes effective July 1, 2021.
 This manual has a number of changes suggested by manual users and to clarify manual language.
 It also includes changes mandated by the 2019 NPDES stormwater permit.
 The manual revisions were reviewed and approved by the Department of Ecology and is considered equivalent to the 2014 Stormwater Management Manual for Western Washington.

-Clark County utilizes municipal code to set regulations for local land use, development and best management practices to minimize pollution and disturbances to stormwater in our community.
+Clark County Code includes regulations for local land use and development, along with best management practices to minimize pollution and harmful effects of stormwater.
 Specific codes for stormwater include:

 - 13.26A Water Quality - sets regulations for how to protect water quality.

 - 40.386 Stormwater and Erosion Control - sets regulations for development related to stormwater.

 - Title 40 - Numerous code sections reference development practices, including the use of low impact development and requirements to minimize impacts to stormwater, including sections for landscaping, parking and building.